 The School of Speech-Language Pathology and Audiology provides preprofessional and professional training to students who wish to become speech-language pathologists and/or audiologists.
-The department houses the Audiology and Speech Center, which functions as a practicum training arm as well as a service agency for persons in the Akron community who have speech, language, or hearing problems.
+The department houses the Audiology and Speech Center, which functions as a practicum training arm as well as a service agency for persons in the Akron community who have speech, language, and/or hearing problems.

-The College of Nursing, housed in Mary Gladwin Hall, provides professional nursing education at the undergraduate and graduate levels.
-The college is approved by the Ohio Board of Nursing, and all programs are fully accredited by the National League for Nursing.
-The college has a Student Affairs Office which provides academic advising services to prospective students.
-The college houses a state-of-the-art Learning Resource Center, including a computer laboratory and the Center for Nursing, which is used by faculty and students for practice and research.
+The College of Nursing, located in Mary Gladwin Hall, provides professional nursing education at the baccalaureate (BSN) and masters (MSN) levels.
+The College is approved by the Ohio Board of Nursing and all programs are fully accredited by the National League for Nursing Accreditation Commission.
+The College has a Student Affairs Office which provides academic advising services to prospective students.
+The College contains a state-of-the-art Learning Resource Center, including a computer laboratory exclusively for nursing students.
+The Center for Nursing within the College is closely linked to the Akron community and is used by faculty and students for community service, practice, education and research.